veltzer/demos-orc-k8s/exercises/04_service/exercise.md

 * The service is provides a stable point of communication.
 * The pods are connected to the service.

-## We will expose the service to the outside world using three ways:
+## We will expose the service to the outside world using three ways
 * node port
 * proxy
 * port forwarding